 From 2007 – 2015, Graham served as resident director of the company he founded, Breaking String Theater Co.
 (Austin, TX).
 Graham’s work with Breaking String included re-imaginings of canonical plays (The Seagull, Uncle Vanya, The Cherry Orchard, Ghosts), international collaborations (Dulcey and Roxy at City Hall), contemporary and brand new American plays (The Beyoncé by Eliza Bent, Three, or the Sound of the Great Existential Nothingness by Timothy Braun, The How And The Why, by Sarah Treem), and annual new plays festivals that he produced from 2011 - 2013.

-Graham serves as the New Play Development Coordinator for Egg & Spoon Theatre Collective and Associate Director of Chay Yew’s Cambodian Rock Band at Portland Center Stage in May of 2020.
-He teaches a specialized scene study course in the BFA Acting program at Brooklyn College, and lives across the street from Prospect Park with his wife, Antoinette, and their impossibly delightful staffy-lab mix, Scout.
+Graham serves as the New Play Development Coordinator for Egg & Spoon Theatre Collective and Associate Director of Chay Yew’s Cambodian Rock Band.
+He teaches acting in the BFA Acting program at Brooklyn College, and lives across the street from Prospect Park with his wife, Antoinette, and their impossibly delightful staffy-lab mix, Scout.